-Subchapter C. Application, Registration and Reissuance Processing by the District
+Subchapter C. Application and Registration Processing by the District

-The purpose of this subchapter is to provide the procedures to be followed in the processing of applications and registrations filed with the District and reissuances of Historic Use Production Permits and Non-Historic Use Production Permits under Sections 5.222 and 5.242.
+The purpose of this subchapter is to provide the procedures to be followed in the processing of applications and registrations filed with the District.

-This subchapter applies to the processing of all applications or registrations filed with the District and to the reissuances of Historic Use Production Permits and Non-Historic Use Production Permits under Sections 5.222 and 5.242.
+This subchapter applies to the processing of all applications or registrations filed with the District.